Honda Factory Trike

 This is the same thing I heard back when they stopped making the off road trikes.

 The reason Honda does not offer a factory built Goldwing trike is two fold and has nothing to do with the old death trap, off road three-wheeler lawsuits.
-First and foremost is the cost to design, develop, produce and ship the product, which is now manufactured in Japan, and not in its primary market, the USA as it was for many years.
+First and foremost is the cost to design, develop, produce and ship the product, which is now manufactured in Japan, and not the USA, its primary market.

 A new, current year Honda Goldwing DCT sells for north of $32,000 out the door.
 Add the cost of a Honda factory produced trike that could compete with the current offerings from CSC, Road Smith and Motor Trike and it simply does not make financial sense to do so, especially when considering that Honda is already massively profiting from the sale of huge numbers of new Goldwing DCTs that the domestic trike industry has spawned.
 Why would they screw around with what the US trike industry has handed them on a silver platter?